- ABA Groups

 ABA-IPL assists the program through interviewing, funding and fundraising.
 All ABA-IPL members are encouraged to volunteer to conduct screening interviews, to locate judges willing to host interns in program cities, and to assist in the fundraising efforts so the beneficial work of the program may continue and grow.

-Chair of the ABA-IPL JIOP effort is Stephen Spears ( firstname.lastname@example.org).
-All ABA-IPL members interested in helping to screen interviewers for applicants, locating host judges or assisting with fundraising are encouraged to contact Mr. Spears to discuss these options and other ways in which they may best support JIOP.
+The ABA-IPL JIOP effort is overseen by the Membership Board of the Section.
+All ABA-IPL members interested in helping to screen interviewers for applicants, locating host judges or assisting with fundraising are encouraged to contact Stephen Spears ( email@example.com) to discuss options and other ways in which they may best support JIOP.

 Internships for students with an intellectual property law focus will be offered in Chicago, Los Angeles, Texas and Washington, DC.

-The Section Council, at the recent ABA Annual Meeting, renewed its commitment to the Young Lawyer Fellows Program.
+The Section continues its commitment to the Young Lawyer Fellows Program.
 The program was started in 2004 to develop future participation and leadership within the Section by providing young lawyers with opportunities to participate in key meetings of the Section.

-Candidates must be active members of the Young Lawyers Division (“YLD”) or ABA-IPL Young Lawyers Committee (“YLC”), or active members of the YLD who have aged out (age 36 or older or more than 5 years after first admission to bar) within the past three years.
+Candidates must be active members of the Young Lawyers Division (YLD) or ABA-IPL Young Lawyers Action Group (YLAG), or active members of the YLD who have aged out (age 36 or older or more than 5 years after first admission to bar) within the past three years.
 In selecting Fellows, the following criteria are considered:

 The Section is committed to promoting diversity among its membership.
-Not only will the Section consider law firm size, practice area, and geographic location of the applicants, but will also place a special emphasis on ensuring that the participants represent diverse racial, gender, ethnic, religious and cultural backgrounds.
+Not only will the Section consider law firm size, practice area, and geographic location of the applicants, but will also place a special emphasis on ensuring that the participants represent diverse racial, gender, ethnic, religious, sexual orientation and cultural backgrounds.

 The Young Lawyer Fellows coordinate with the YLD Liaison’s efforts to provide broader exposure of the benefits of Section membership to the YLD, including developing plans for joint social and substantive events and programs at the ABA Annual Meeting, as well as YLD meetings.